Jvls1/node-rest-api/README.md

-# nodejs-with-ts
+# Node Rest API
-NodeJS with TypeScript base API

-I will use this repository to storage what I'm studyng about Node
+In this project I learned about how to create a Rest API using NodeJS with TypeScript, following community standards, I also used Prisma technology as an ORM to connect to the Postgres database, which is in a docker container